-Douglas Hendricks is chair of the firm's Trademark Practice, the associate general counsel of Morrison & Foerster and the Chair of its Risk Management Committee.
+Douglas Hendricks is the general counsel of Morrison & Foerster, and the chair of its Risk Management Committee.

 Mr. Hendricks has been practicing in the area of commercial litigation for more than 30 years.
 His practice covers four principal areas: trademark law, litigation involving real property, litigation involving financial institutions, and professional responsibility and ethics for the legal profession.
 He is most active in the area of trademark litigation, counseling, and prosecution.

 Mr. Hendricks has advised or litigated on behalf of trademark clients in a wide variety of industries, including software, publishing, entertainment, biotechnology, medical devices, telecommunications, financial services, consumer package goods, electronic commerce, and motor vehicles.
 His practice spans state, federal, and appellate courts, as well as the USPTO and ICANN.

 In 2008, Mr. Hendricks successfully completed litigation in U.S. District Court and in the Ninth Circuit Court of Appeals on behalf of the Las Vegas Convention and Visitors Authority (LVCVA) to protect the famous WHAT HAPPENS HERE STAYS HERE mark for the promotion of Las Vegas as a tourist destination.
 He obtained on LVCVA's behalf a permanent injunction, cancelation of the defendant's state and federal trademark registrations, an award of damages, and other relief.